AnyLog-co/documentation/network configuration.md

 More details on setting a node as a REST server is available at [background processes](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#rest-requests).

 ## Configuring a TCP server process
-This process is used for communication between peers in the network and makes the node a member in the AnyLog Network.
+This process makes each node a member in the AnyLog Network and allows communication between peers in the network.

 Usage:
 <pre>